safespacehub/plane-tracker/README.md

-Sure — here’s the same **README** in plain text form (no Markdown formatting):

----

 ESP32 Uptime & Session Logger (Store-and-Forward)

 This project turns an ESP32 running CircuitPython into a resilient uptime recorder.
 It creates a new “session” each time the device boots, keeps track of how long it runs, and syncs those updates to a remote HTTP endpoint whenever Wi-Fi is available.

-If the ESP32 goes offline (e.g., a car leaving the garage), it continues tracking uptime locally.
+If the ESP32 goes offline (e.g., a airplane leaving the hangar Wi-Fi network), it continues tracking uptime locally.
 When Wi-Fi returns, it automatically uploads any missed updates — no data loss.

 ---